TEALSK12/introduction-to-computer-science/lesson_61.md

 #### Competancy - Applied Design - understanding context, defining, ideating

-When students first learn computer programming, it is understandable to have this urge to dive right into coding.
+When we first learn computer programming, it is not uncommon for students to have this urge to dive right into coding.
 However, software development is a process.
 It begins with carefully thinking about your design.
 This might involve conducting user-centred research to understand the needs of the client/customer/end-user.
 This research helps us understand design opportunities and limitations.